fuzzywalrus/Gulp-Sass-JS-BrowserSync-Boilerplate/README.md

 # Gulp-Sass-JS-BrowserSync-Boilerplate

-Grunt Starter Boilerplate is a default template for getting started with [Grunt.JS](http://www.gruntjs.com), using a common basic setup consisting of:
+Gulp Sass JS Browsersync Boilerplate is a default template for getting started with [gulp.JS](http://www.gulpjs.com), using a common basic setup consisting of:

 * Sass processing
 * CSS Browser auto-prefixing